Update by user Sep 21, 2016

 Stay away from this bank.
 Very far away.

-Review about: Santander Consumer Usa Auto Loan.
+Product or Service Mentioned: Santander Consumer Usa Auto Loan.

 Reason of review: Unfairness, insane collection practices, insane principle/interest calculations, non-existent customer service.